ioannis-doitsinis/My_Projects/03.LLM_Project/ReadMe.md

 Initially, the baseline GPT-2 model was tested without fine-tuning to evaluate its general performance.

-Subsequently, the model was fine-tuned on a specialized dataset of job descriptions to enhance its recommendation capabilities, highlighting my expertise in natural language processing (NLP), machine learning, and model fine-tuning.
+Subsequently, the model was fine-tuned on a specialized dataset of job descriptions to enhance its recommendation capabilities.

+I include this project to highlight my expertise in natural language processing (NLP), machine learning, and model fine-tuning.

 ## __Modeling Approach__